Dodes'ka-den: Title

 The film's title "Dodeska-den" are the playacting "words" uttered by the boy character to mimic the sound of his imaginary trolley car in motion.
 It is not a commonly used onomatopoeic word in the Japanese vocabulary, but was invented by author Shūgorō Yamamoto in Kisetsu no Nai Machi (A City Without Seasons), the original novel on which the film was based.
 In standard Japanese language, this sound would be described as gatan goton, equivalent to "clickity-clack" in English.

 Reception

 Dodes'ka-den was Kurosawa's first film in color.
 Domestically, it was both a commercial and critical failure upon its initial release.
-Abroad, however, the film gained an Academy Award nomination for Best Foreign Film in the 44th Academy Awards.
+Abroad, however, the film was nominated for an Academy Award for Best Foreign Language Film at the 44th Academy Awards.
 Its Japanese reception, among other things, sent Kurosawa into a deep depression, and in 1971 he attempted suicide.

 Despite continuing to draw mixed responses, Dodes'ka-den received votes from two artists – Sion Sono and the Dardenne brothers – in the British Film Institute's 2012 Sight & Sound polls of the world's greatest films.